Two-alternative forced choice: Behavioural experiments

 There are various manipulations in the design of the task, engineered to test specific behavioral dynamics of choice.
 In one well known experiment of attention that examines the attentional shift, the Posner Cueing Task uses a 2AFC design to present two stimuli representing two given locations.
 In this design there is an arrow that cues which stimulus (location) to attend to.
 The person then has to make a response between the two stimuli (locations) when prompted.
 In animals, the 2AFC task has been used to test reinforcement probability learning, for example such as choices in pigeons after reinforcement of trials.
 A 2AFC task has also been designed to test decision making and the interaction of reward and probability learning in monkeys.

 Example of a random dot kinetogram as used in a 2AFC task.

-Monkeys were trained to look at a center stimulus and were then presented with two salient stimuli side by side.
+Rhesus monkeys were trained to look at a center stimulus and were then presented with two salient stimuli side by side.
 A response can then be made in the form of a saccade to the left or to the right stimulus.
 A juice reward is then administered after each response.
 The amount of juice reward is then varied to modulate choice.

 In a different application, the 2AFC is designed to test discrimination of motion perception.
 The random dot motion coherence task, introduces a random dot kinetogram, with a percentage of net coherent motion distributed across the random dots.

 The percentage of dots moving together in a given direction determines the coherence of motion towards the direction.
 In most experiments, the participant must make a choice response between two directions of motion (e.g. up or down), usually indicated by a motor response such as a saccade or pressing a button.